lsund/dotfiles/readme.md

 # Dotfiles

-My dotfiles for Arch Linux and Ubuntu
+My dotfiles used on Arch Linux and Ubuntu, mainly configuration for ...

+- Vim
+- Emacs (evil mode)
+- Xmonad

+...
+And more than a few *sh utility scripts